-Preparation of the Development Plan and other supporting policies, information or studies which form the basis for making decisions on planning applications.
+Development Planning is the preparation of the Development Plan and other supporting policies, information or studies to guide future development and the use of land within West Lothian and which form the basis for making decisions on planning applications.

 Major changes were made to the way in which the Development Plan for the area is prepared.
 You can find more about these changes from the Scottish Government website.

 The development plan is a document that sets out how places should change and what they could be like in the future and is a land use based plan.
 The development plan has implications for the way we live our lives.